 Note: the Board meeting scheduled to consider the election slate for the 2025 director election was not held and instead the Board approved the election slate by way of written resolution.
-None of the directors standing re-election permitted to participate in the written resolution.
+None of the directors standing for re-election were permitted to participate in the written resolution.